jon-jacky/Piety/editors/ed.md

 *check.py* module that provides functions for checking command arguments and supplying default arguments.

-When **ed.py** is imported by the display editors *edda* and *edsel*, it can update the display by calling functions in the *frame* module.
-By default, this is not enabled, because when **ed.py** is running standalone it does not use a display.

 The *storage*, *buffer*, *parse*, and *check* modules are included in this directory.  **ed.py** also uses the Python standard library modules *re*, *os*, *sys*, and *contextlib*.